 The CST project will transform health care delivery systems and processes to improve the safety, quality and consistency of patient care.

-What this means for health professionals when CST is implemented at VCH, PHSA and PHC:
+What this means for physicians when CST is implemented at VCH, PHSA and PHC:

 Patient records will be updated and shared electronically via a shared clinical information system